7000 Public Service Call Centre Jobs at risk

-Up to 7000 public service call centre jobs around Australia are at risk, says a union, as Telstra prepares to start answering phones at Centrelink and Medicare call centres within weeks.
+The Sydney Morning Herald has reporting that up to 7000 public service call centre jobs around Australia are at risk as Telstra prepares to start answering phones at Centrelink and Medicare call centres within weeks.

 The Federal Governments largest department, The Department of Human Services (DHS), which runs Medicare and Centrelink, announced to shocked workers on Wednesday that it “proposes partnering with Telstra to deliver call centre services”.

 Telstra is “partnering” with DHS to deliver the contact centre services.

 In a twist, Telstra and the DHS denied a deal had been done but said a proposed “arrangement” would trial outsourcing at sites in NSW and WA.

 DHS spokesman Hank Jongen said the CPSU union’s assertion about jobs was “completely wrong”.

 The department says Telstra will “partner” with DHS to deliver the telephone services and train public servants in “industry best practice” using the telco’s expertise in “contact centre management”.

 The move toward Telstra handling calls for Centrelink and Medicare follows the government’s call for private players to bid for Medicare and Veterans’ Affairs payments.